Beliefs, Guiding and

 Nutritional food science is an understanding of what components are in food, their role (beneficial and detrimental) in the body and the outcome of dietary intake on overall health and well-being.

-Food, Nutrition and Technology are related, yet different.
+Food, Nutrition, Health and Technology are related, yet different.

-Dr Raphaelle O’Connor – The Food Technologist & “Clean Science” Expert:
+Dr Raphaelle O’Connor – The Product Development Technologist & “Clean Science” Expert:

 – Nutrition is a young science compared to medicine, physics and chemistry.
 But it is a science.
 It is, and should always be based on scientific evidence, to the extent that research is available